aimeos/laravel-cms/docs/jsonapi-root-megamenu.md

 ---
 title: "Root page with mega-menu"
 permalink: /jsonapi/root-megamenu/
-excerpt: "How to retrieve the root page with descendents from LaravelCMS using the JSON:API to build a page with mega-menu"
+excerpt: "How to retrieve the root page with descendents from Laravel CMS using the JSON:API to build a page with mega-menu"
 ---

 ## Root page with mega-menu